swiftlang/swift-org-website/gsoc2024/index.md

 - a [set of data structures](https://github.com/sebsto/swift-aws-lambda-runtime/blob/sebsto/deployerplugin_dsl/Sources/AWSLambdaDeploymentDescriptor/DeploymentDescriptor.swift) to represent a YAML SAM template
 - a [DSL definition](https://github.com/sebsto/swift-aws-lambda-runtime/blob/sebsto/deployerplugin_dsl/Sources/AWSLambdaDeploymentDescriptor/DeploymentDescriptorBuilder.swift) (build with `@resultBuilder`) to express a SAM template using the Swift programming language
-- a [SPM plugin](https://github.com/sebsto/swift-aws-lambda-runtime/tree/sebsto/deployerplugin_dsl/Plugins/AWSLambdaDeployer) allowing to generate a SAM template and deploy it to the cloud.
+- a [SwiftPM plugin](https://github.com/sebsto/swift-aws-lambda-runtime/tree/sebsto/deployerplugin_dsl/Plugins/AWSLambdaDeployer) allowing to generate a SAM template and deploy it to the cloud.

 The existing code has a significant challenge: to be useful for developers, the set of data structures and DSL must be aligned with the SAM template definition.